goFrendiAsgard/zaruba/docs/tasks/initSubrepos.md

                     It is recommended to put `subrepo` arguments in `default.values.yaml`.
                     In order to do that, you can invoke `zaruba please addSubrepo <subrepoUrl=remote-url>` TASK TYPE     : Command Task
-  PARENT TASKS  : [ zrbRunCoreScript ]
+  PARENT TASKS  : [ zrbRunShellScript ]
   DEPENDENCIES  : [ zrbIsProject, zrbIsValidSubrepos ]
   START         : - {{ .GetConfig "cmd" }}
                   - {{ .GetConfig "cmdArg" }}